-That argument also seems unpersuasive, undercut as it is by the contract, which states that formal acceptance will be made in writing and accompanied by a second payment of $80,000—neither of which was made.
+That argument is also unpersuasive, undercut as it is by the contract, which states that formal acceptance must be made in writing and is to be accompanied by a second payment of $80,000—neither of which was made.

 Bottom line: absent a bad faith smoking gun turning up in discovery, it will be difficult for Milo to prove that S&S wrongly deemed the manuscript unacceptable.